hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 ## Process

 A PR for changes to the BAIS NSG rules should be raised by the person or team requesting the change.
-The Platform Operations will review the PR and provide approval, follwed by executing the pipeline on behalf of the requester.
+The Platform Operations will review the PR and provide approval, followed by executing the pipeline on behalf of the requester.
 See steps 1 to 7 for details on raising a PR.

 ## Self-Service Steps